Writing an email cover letter is essential for the modern job application process.

 3. Include an informative subject line

+Your subject line is the first thing potential employers see.
 You might have an impressive resume and cover letter, but if your subject line is unclear, hiring managers won’t take the time to open your email.

-Your subject line is the first thing potential employers see.
-To guarantee you win the hiring manager’s attention, ensure your subject line includes:
+To guarantee you win the hiring manager’s attention, your email subject line should be professional, brief, and relevant, including:

 - Your name

-- The position you’re applying to
+- The position you’re applying for

 The only exception to this rule is if the job you’re applying for has a specified format the employer wants your subject line to use.
-Double check the listing to see if this is the case.
+Double check the job listing to see if this is the case.

 4. Personalize your email to the reader